Teaching English in Central and Eastern Europe

 Anyone with a relevant resumé should contact well-established schools in East European cities.
 To find the smaller schools on the spot, check the online Yellow Pages, local English language web notice boards, and seek out the expat community.

-Russia and former Soviet Republics: A TEFL Boom
+Russia and former Soviet Republics: TEFL Needs

 The development of the oil industry in the Caspian Sea has resulted in an economic boom—and therefore something of a TEFL boom—in the former Soviet republics of Kazakhstan, Azerbaijan, Uzbekistan, and Turkmenistan.
 The US investment in infrastructure has resulted in a preference for American English as the language of commerce.
 These destinations are no longer automatically considered hardship postings as they once were.
 For example Almaty, the capital of Kazakhstan—ninth largest country in the world—is now a relatively cosmopolitan city with international hotels and private language schools.